rwxrob/bonzai/README.md

 ## Getting Started

-Check/clone sample `foo` template:
+Copy or clone the example template:

 👆 <https://github.com/rwxrob/bonzai-example>

-Study the `z` monolith/multicall that started it all:
+Study the personal, script-replacing monolith/multicall that started it
+all:

 👆 <https://github.com/rwxrob/z>